Wednesday, February 24, 2021

 Code SHMA: BergenB Weiss Eva b1932 Kinderheim

-White boat S/S Kastelholm was usually used by UNRRA to transport former inmates of Beregen-Belsen concentration camp to the Frihamnen port in Stockholm.
+White boat S/S Kastelholm was usually used by UNRRA to transport former inmates of the Beregen-Belsen concentration camp to the Frihamnen port in Stockholm.
 The trip lasted several days.
-S/S Kastelholm first journey to Stockholm started on June 28, 1945 from Lübeck and the first White boat arrived to Stockholm on July 1st.
+S/S Kastelholm's first journey to Stockholm started on June 28, 1945, from Lübeck and the first White boat arrived to Stockholm on July 1st.

 The transport of children was by the White Boat S/S Kastelholm with code name Black ship.
 It started in Lübeck port on July 25, 1945 was a overnight trip to port of Malmö.
 It was the last trip of the S/S Kastelholm during the UNRRA-mission.

-Among the patients that arrived on July 26, 1945 on the White Boat S/S Kastelholm to Sweden were two of Mengele´s twins with tattoos A-6026 and A-6027.
-They were just twelve-year-old when they came to their first concentration camp Auschwitz where they lost their mother (murdered) upon arrival.
+Among the patients that arrived on July 26, 1945, on the White Boat S/S Kastelholm to Sweden were two of Mengele´s twins with tattoos A-6026 and A-6027.
+They were just twelve years old when they came to their first concentration camp Auschwitz where they lost their mother (murdered) upon arrival.

 At the Lübeck Transit Hospital the sisters (now 15) were given Entry cards to Sweden with numbers L: 7798 and L: 7900.
 Also their DP-2 cards were issued there on the July 24th, 1945.
 Both cards include the information about theirs and their parents fate during the Holocaust.